acandoDevOpsSecurity/demo-app/README.md

 6. **Path Traversal** - upload a file and specify filename like "../myimage.png" instead of "myimage.png"

 ### Appsensor integration
-Use of appsensor-local with spring-security integration.
-You can perform a test by exploiting the path traversal vulnerability.
-Three-step responses, see [appsensor-server-config](https://github.com/devOpsSecurity/demo-app/blob/master/demo/src/main/resources/appsensor-server-config.xml) RE8 detection-point.
+Use of appsensor-local with spring-security integration, attact detection exemplary.
+* disables user on the first path traversal attack detection, include a "/" in the filename parameter
+* disables user on the thrid stored XSS attack detection

+appsensor configuration see [appsensor-server-config](https://github.com/devOpsSecurity/demo-app/blob/master/demo/src/main/resources/appsensor-server-config.xml) RE8 detection-point.